goatcorp/dalamud-docs/docs/plugin-development/plugin-metadata.md

 - AcceptsFeedback
 - FeedbackMessage

-See [the DalamudPackager source][] for further information.
-(You may also be interested in [the properties Dalamud will load][], some of which are set automatically by the various plumbing that gets your plugins from GitHub to people's computers.)
+See [the definition of `IPluginManifest`][] for further information.
+NB: some fields mentioned there, like `Dip17Channel`, are set automatically by the various plumbing that gets your plugins from GitHub to people's computers, and you should not include them in your manifest explicitly.
+(For a list of the keys you're allowed to set, see [the relevant part of DalamudPackager][].)

 Note that the following keys are also required for Dalamud to load a plugin, but if you're using [DalamudPackager][], it will automatically fill them in for you,